Tyshawn Jones

-Tyshawn Jones (born December 24, 1998) is a regular-footed American skateboarder, winner of the 2018 and 2022 Thrasher Skater of the Year award.
+Tyshawn Jones (born December 24, 1998) is an American professional skateboarder, from New York.
+He is a two time Thrasher Skater of the Year winner (2018 and 2022).

 Early life

 Born in Manhattan, New York Jones grew up splitting his childhood between New Jersey and The Bronx, New York.
-After playing Skate with his brother and uncle at the age of 10, Jones was introduced to the world of skateboarding and purchased his first skateboard from Target.
-Although Jones' older brother (Brian Jones) eventually quit skateboarding, Tyshawn remained persistent without letting failures discourage him.
-After moving back to the Bronx from New Jersey Jones focused on skating more due to a lack of friends.
+After playing the video game Skate with his brother and uncle at the age of 10, Jones was introduced to skateboarding and purchased his first skateboard from Target.
+Although Jones' older brother, Brian, eventually quit skateboarding, Tyshawn remained persistent without letting failures discourage him.
+After moving back to the Bronx from New Jersey, Jones focused on skating more due to a lack of friends.
 Encountering skaters that were better gave Jones a competitive drive which pushed Jones to become better.
-Jones was a fan of Lizard King in his early days and part of a photo op featuring Lizard King followed by "thousands" of other skaters.
-Jones watched skate footage growing up:"I used to go home from school and watch Andrew Reynolds’ Baker 3 part.
+Jones watched skate footage growing up:I used to go home from school and watch Andrew Reynolds’ Baker 3 part.
 I would just rewind his frontside flip over the Hollywood 16 rail over and over and over.
-Brian Herman, Antwuan Dixon… I’ve never even seen (Baker 3) all the way through, I’d just watch the parts."
+Br[y]an Herman, Antwuan Dixon… I’ve never even seen [Baker 3] all the way through, I’d just watch the parts.